hbf/akka-throttler/README.md

   }
 }))

-// The throttler for this example val throttler = system.actorOf(Props[TimerBasedThrottler])
+// The throttler for this example, setting the rate val throttler = system.actorOf(Props(new TimerBasedThrottler(3 msgsPer (1 second))))

-// Set the target and rate
+// Set the target
 throttler !
 SetTarget(Some(printer))
-throttler !
-SetRate(3 msgsPer (1 second))

 // These three messages will be sent to the printer immediately throttler !
 Queue("1")